There are several forms of resolution available, depending on the nature of the incident and the time of the academic year:

 - Sanctions are inappropriate relative to the violation.

-Appeals addressing one or more of the above grounds must be submitted in writing to the Vice President of Student Affairs within seven days of the sending of the notice of outcomes.
+Appeals addressing one or more of the above grounds must be submitted in writing to the Vice President for College and Community Engagement within seven days of the sending of the notice of outcomes.
 An appeal hearing board of elected or appointed members will review all relevant information to the case and provide a response within ten academic days after receipt of the appeal.
 The appeal hearing board will consist of two faculty and one student who did not serve on the original hearing.
 If the grounds for appeal are determined to be founded, the hearing board may adjust the finding(s) and/or the sanction(s).
 The appeal board’s decision is final.

 In cases where the behaviors in question may also constitute a crime of violence (as defined in the Clery Act) and in cases involving any allegation of gender-based or sexual misconduct, both the respondent and the complainant (or victim) have the right to appeal the finding(s) of responsibility and/or sanctions based on the above criteria.
 If an appeal is received, the other party will be notified of the receipt of the appeal, the grounds upon which the appeal has been sought, and of the opportunity to provide information for consideration by the appeal hearing board no later than ten days from the receipt of the appeal.
 In these cases, the appeal hearing board will have an additional ten days to provide a response.